Zelda Fitzgerald: Painting and later years

 Following the critical failure of her artwork exhibition, Scott awoke one morning to discover Zelda had gone missing.
 After the arrival of a doctor and several attendants, a manhunt ensued in New York City.
 Ultimately, they found Zelda in Central Park digging a grave.
 Soon after, she became even more violent and reclusive.
 In 1936, Scott placed her in the Highland Hospital in Asheville, North Carolina, writing to friends:

 Zelda now claims to be in direct contact with Christ, William the Conqueror, Mary Stuart, Apollo and all the stock paraphernalia of insane-asylum jokes ...
 For what she has really suffered, there is never a sober night that I do not pay a stark tribute of an hour to in the darkness.
 In an odd way, perhaps incredible to you, she was always my child (it was not reciprocal as it often is in marriages) ...
 I was her great reality, often the only liaison agent who could make the world tangible to her.

 Zelda remained in the hospital while Scott returned to Hollywood for a $1,000-a-week job with MGM in June 1937.
 Estranged from Zelda, he attempted to reunite with his first love, Ginevra King, when she visited California in October 1938, but his uncontrolled alcoholism sabotaged their brief reunion.
 When a disappointed King returned to Chicago, Fitzgerald settled into a clandestine relationship with Hollywood gossip columnist Sheilah Graham.
 Throughout their relationship, Graham claimed that Fitzgerald felt constant guilt over Zelda's mental illness and confinement.
 He repeatedly attempted sobriety, suffered from depression, had violent outbursts, and attempted suicide.

 For the next several years, a depressed Scott continued screenwriting on the West Coast and visiting a hospitalized Zelda on the East Coast.
 In April 1939, a coterie from Zelda's mental hospital had planned to go to Cuba, but Zelda had missed the trip.
 The Fitzgeralds decided to go on their own.
 The trip proved to be a disaster.
 During the trip, spectators at a cockfight beat Scott when he tried to intervene against animal cruelty.
 Upon his return to the United States, a binge-drinking Scott tested positive for active tuberculosis and required hospitalization, and Zelda returned alone by train to Highland Hospital.
-Scott wrote to Zelda in May: "You are the finest, loveliest, tenderest, most beautiful person I have ever known".
+Scott wrote to Zelda in May: "You are the finest, loveliest, tenderest, most beautiful person I have ever known, but even that is an understatement".
 The Fitzgeralds never saw each other again.